jyouturner/crowdstrike/document/design.md

         "status": "in progress",
     }
     ````
-    one interesting question is whether to include the API urls in the response, for example
+    We may consider including the API urls in the response, for example
     ````JSON
     {
         "urls": {